 Now that the Andromeda service is up and running on your phone, you can install and use any themes you want.
 It should be noted though that the service needs to be running at all times for the themes to work.
 If you reboot your device, the service gets killed and can not turn on automatically.
 You’ll have to connect your phone to the PC and run the desktop client once again.

-You may also want to check out the following article if you don’t own an Android Oreo powered device.
+You may also want to check out this article if you don’t own an Android Oreo powered device.
 You’ll need a rooted device in that case though.